hardikp/hardikp.github.io/books.md

 ## 2023

+1. Outlive: The Science and Art of Longevity by Bill Gifford and Peter Attia
 1. Elon Musk by Walter Isaacson
 1. Mott Street: A Chinese American Family's Story of Exclusion and Homecoming by Ava Chin
 1. *The Emotional Lives of Teenagers: Raising Connected, Capable, and Compassionate Adolescents by Lisa Damour